piotrmp/credibilator/README.md

 2. Click *Load unpacked* and select the `credibilator-extension` folder,
 3. The extension should appear on the configuration panel,
 4. You can now use Credibilator.
 Whenever you want to check the credibility of a currently browsed page, activate Credbiliator from the *Extensions* menu (to the right of the address bar).

+## Credibility classifiers

+### Stylometric

+To train a stylometric credibility classifier, you first need to generate features from the training documents.
+Since the model is going to rely on data available to a browser extension, the features have to be generated in a browser environment as well.
+The code available in `Classifiers/Stylometric/ChromiumFeatureGenerator.java` executes the javascript code in Chromium and collects the feature values.
+It uses the following arguments:
+* `chromeUserDir` -- temporary directory, empty at startup,
+* `tempDir` -- temporary directory, empty at startup,
+* `corpusDir` -- directory including the corpus data, e.g. *News Style Corpus* collected as above,
+* `outputDir` -- directory to store the generated features,
+* `batchPath` -- directory with the batch processing javascript code, available in `Classifiers/Stylometric/features`.

+To be continued...